arclabs561/subsume/README.md

 Framework-agnostic geometric box embeddings for containment, entailment, and hierarchical relationships.

+**Subsume** models logical subsumption relationships through geometric containment: when box A contains box B, we say that A **subsumes** B. This directly corresponds to entailment in formal logic, hierarchical relationships in knowledge graphs, and hyponym-hypernym relationships in natural language.

 ## Why "subsume"?

 The name **subsume** is the precise mathematical and logical term for the containment relationship that box embeddings model.
 In formal logic and automated reasoning, **subsumption** means that one statement is more general than another and covers all cases that the more specific statement would cover.